 The Company's expansion to the cogeneration power business is based on the model of selling most of the electricity to EGAT and selling the remaining electricity and steam to other operators.
-Revenue based on this model is relatively steadier than the sales of electricity to industrial operators without selling to the EGAT's system.
+Revenue based on this model is relatively

 The government's announced intention, since 2002, to purchase electricity from cogeneration power plants (firm type), with a capacity not exceeding 90 MW, has resulted in a great number of power projects of such type.
 As at November 30, 2014, the status of cogeneration power plants was as follows: